nbarron24/Waqqly/README.md

     * Build: Custom
     * Application Code Location: /src
     * Build Location: /src
-3. Open Explorer within Visual Studio Code > Expand Waqqly > Expland .github > Copy the app_location line (should be lines 31) > Paste before the line, action: “Close” (should be the last line).
+3. Open Explorer within Visual Studio Code > Expand Waqqly > Expland .github > Click "azure-static-web-apps..." > Copy the app_location line (should be line 31) > Paste before the line (on a new line), action: “Close” (should be the last line).
 4. Go to File > Save.
 5. Go to Source Control > Commit > Select Save All & Commit Changes > Sync Changes.